Using Siebel Tools > Managing Repositories >

-The SRF file is a compressed, read-only file that contains compiled a version of the Siebel repository.
+The SRF file is a compressed file that contains a compiled version of the Siebel repository.
 Siebel applications read the SRF file at run time.
 It provides the Siebel applications with much of the metadata it needs to define interactions with the enterprise data and software users.